Additivity and Fiber Sequences for Combinatorial K-Theory: The Additivity Theorem

 Even though they are not pictured in the above diagrams, we must make choices of staircases, and verify that the maps pictured above truly give kernel-cokernel pairs in $\C$.
-Details of how to construct these staircases using the properties of $\star$-pushouts from \cref{section:starpushoutprops}\msnote{delete "from blah" for journal version} can be found in \cite{MaruThesis}. \end{proof}
+Let $A_{k,l}, B_{k,l}$ and $C_{k,l}$ denote the objects in the (non-depicted) staircases of the top, bottom, and middle rows of the extension in $e\in S_\bullet F|\C^2(m,n)$.
+Similarly, denote by $h_i(e)^A_{k,l}$, $h_i(e)^B_{k,l}$ and $h_i(e)^C_{k,l}$ the objects in the staircases of the top, bottom, and middle rows of the extension in $h_i(e)$.
+Then, we let